 Indeed, and whatever he may think, modern man

 is unaware of his own ignorance.
-But we must not cast stones at him, for from
+But we must not cast the first stone, for from

 the benches of kindergarten to the lecture halls of universities, he is